WWE News: Dolph Ziggler Says He Hates John Cena ‘For Real’

 With John Cena now basically a part-time star in the WWE, it is time to find the men who will step up and take his place as the face of the company.
 While it seems Vince McMahon wants Roman Reigns as that man, there are many wrestlers who can realistically stand at the top as the best wrestlers in the WWE once John Cena retires.

-Dolph Ziggler is one of those wrestlers and he was always better as a heel.
-With his new change in attitude, it might be time for Ziggler to get what he has always wanted.
-A chance to main event in the WWE once again.
+Dolph Ziggler is one of those wrestlers, and he was always better as a heel.
+With his new change in attitude, it might be time for Ziggler to get what he has always wanted: a chance to main event in the WWE once again.
 A possible future feud and win over John Cena could go a long way to making that dream come true.

 [Featured Image by WWE]